 Decarboxylation is the process of activating the THC inside the cannabis, so that it produces the high effect that we’re looking for.
 Before cannabis is heated, it’s full of the compound tetrahhydrocannabinolic acid (THCA).
 This chemical compound is not psychoactive, so we must heat it to produce THC, the compound that gets us high.

-This process happens naturally when you smoke or vaporize marijuana.
+This process happens naturally when you smoke or vaporize cannabis.
 The heat from a lighter or vaporizer activates the THC and allows it to be absorbed by our bodies, thus producing the high.
-When we cook with marijuana, the THC should be activated before the cooking process, to produce the best results.
+When we cook with cannabis, the THC should be activated before the cooking process, to produce the best results.

 To decarboxylate your cannabis for cooking: Spread the ground cannabis onto a baking sheet in a thin, even layer.
 Pre-heat the oven to 220-245 degrees Fahrenheit.
 Cannabis begins to decarboxylate at 220 degrees, but it’s important that the oven isn’t too hot.
 Overheating the cannabis can result in burning off all of the THC- the complete opposite of what we want.
 Monitor the temperature carefully, so that it’s not overcooked.
 Place the baking sheet full of cannabis into the oven, and bake for 30-45 minutes, or until lightly browned.
 Remove from oven and allow to cool.